Zuzzuc/bash-keystroker/README.md

 <br><br>
 ####Let's look at the stats.

-"keystroke" will stroke about 83 letters per second, while "cp" will stroke about 10 blocks per second(where 1 block is your $3). **This means it is more effective to use "cp" if your intention is to keystroke a word with more than 8 characters.**
+"keystroke" will stroke about 30-80 letters per second, depending on $2 length.
+The longer it is the faster. "cp" on the other hand will stroke about 10 blocks per second(where 1 block is your $3). **This means it is more effective to use "cp" if your intention is to keystroke a word with more than 8 characters.**
 <br>
 # Examples
 <br><br>